TheFishEy/TheFishEy/README.md

 Hi!
 I'm Patrick, a 3rd year Computer Science student at Cal Poly Pomona with a focus on Backend Engineering and System Design.
 When I'm not coding, you can find me watching anime, playing basketball, building keyboards, and playing in Marvel Rivals esports.

-## About

-I am a Computer Science student at Cal Poly Pomona interested in backend engineering, systems development, and scalable software design.

-My work focuses on building reliable backend systems, experimenting with low-level programming concepts, and developing practical tools such as shells, messaging platforms, and database-backed applications.

 ## Languages & Tools